nodemcu/nodemcu-firmware/docs/en/modules/sntp.md

 - `offset_s` This is an optional field and contains the number of seconds that the clock was adjusted.
 This is only present for large (many second) adjustments.
 Typically, this is only present on the initial sync call.
 - `offset_us` This is an optional field (but one of `offset_s` and `offset_us` will always be present).
 This contains the number of microseconds that the clock was adjusted.
 - `delay_us` This is the round trip delay to the server in microseconds.
-Thie setting uncertainty is somewhat less than this value.
+This setting uncertainty is somewhat less than this value.
 - `stratum` This is the stratum of the server.
 - `leap` This contains the leap bits from the NTP protocol.
 0 means that no leap second is pending, 1 is a pending extra leap second at the end of the UTC month, and 2 is a pending leap second removal at the end of the UTC month.